Knockin' on Heaven's Door (1997 film): Reception

 The film opened on 522 screens in Germany and opened at number one at the box office with a gross of $3,035,034 for the four-day weekend.
 It was the fifth highest-grossing film of the year in Germany (and the highest-grossing German film) with a gross of $21,288,865.
 Worldwide, it grossed $23.8 million.

 Remake

 A Japanese remake was announced to be released in February 2009 under the title Heaven's Door (directed by Michael Arias and with music by Plaid).
-In contrast to the original, protagonists in the remake are 28-year-old young man and a 14-year-old girl.
+In contrast to the original, the protagonists in the remake are a 28-year-old young man and a 14-year-old girl.